namnd/namnd.github.io/content/posts/a-side-hustle-app.md

 - I also want to support both iOS and Android (coming soon).
 - I didn't like React Native and its ecosystem.

-As a result, I chose Flutter.
-I have to say I had a great experience building with Flutter.
+I have to say I had such a great experience building with Flutter.

 For cloud provider, I opted to go with AWS, which I am the most familiar with.
-I also chose the cheapest infrastructure/backend options.
+I also chose the cheapest options possible.
 - Cognito for Users management
 - API Gateway + Lambda + DynamoDB for Backend
 - S3/Cloudfront for the marketing website